Main

 2. Variable parameter template expansion

 You should feel that this is very cumbersome.
-Added support for variable parameter template expansion in C++17, so you can write printf
+Added support for variable parameter template expansion in C++17, so you can write printf in a function:

 template<typename T0, typename...
 T> |